Exhibit

 Republic of Kenya

 The ornaments on this tree represent traditional Kenyan toys for boys and girls.
-These include musical instruments, dolls, cars, cycles, and balls for Kenyan sports—football (called soccer in the United States), rugby, and golf.
+These include musical instruments, dolls, cars, cycles, and balls for Kenyan sports—football (called soccer in the United States), rugby, and baseball.
 The clothing of the dolls reflects traditional Kenyan dress, and the handmade vehicles reflect materials from Kenya.
-Christmastime includes large family gatherings, feasts, and travel to the rural areas or family villages.
+The tree topper represents "Father Christmas," the figure we call "Santa Claus" in the United States.
+In Kenya, Christmas time includes large family gatherings, feasts, and travel to the rural areas or family villages.
 December is also a popular time for weddings.

 Tree decorated by Team Kenya.